LiyaNova/GoogleMapsTestTask/README.md

 ### Test task

 **Task**: display the user's geolocation on the map and then upload points and lines from the server according to the specified coordinates.
-**Technologies Used**: Swift, Storyboard, UIKit, MVC, URLSession, Callbacks, GoogleMaps, CocoaPods.
+**Stack**: Swift, Storyboard, UIKit, MVC, URLSession, Callbacks, GoogleMaps, CocoaPods.

 **Result**:
 - Сreated with the MVC pattern